ambiata/classifierplots/README.md

 ### Building locally

-Run from bash in the project directory:
+Once you have cloned the repository, run from a shell in the project directory:

     R CMD build .